DevOps-2023-TeamA/tsao-tests/README.md

 ```sh
 robot -v DB_NAME:tsao -v DB_USER:{USERNAME} -v DB_PASSWORD:{PASSWORD} tests.robot
 ```
+> [!IMPORTANT]
-> ⚠️ Do not push testing artefacts into this repository.
+> Do not push testing artefacts into this repository.
 >
 > Consider adding the `--outputdir` flag to pass in an output directory.